 WHAT'S THE INVOLVEMENT?
 WHAT'S AN EXAMPLE?
 WHAT'S THE TEST?
 WHAT'S THE RESPONSE?
-1. OWN OPERATIONS: DIRECT I MPACTS 1.a.
+1. OWN OPERATIONS: DIRECT IMPACTS 1.a.
 CAUSE an adverse impact Conducting an anti- union campaign in the MNE.
-The MNE is able to stop or prevent all of the adverse impact by changing its anti-union practices.
+The MNE is able to stop or prevent all of the adverse impact by changing its anti- union practices.
 Actual impacts Stop: Cease all harmful practices that interfere with the rights of workers to form or join a trade union.
 Remedy:45 Ensure that workers unions are free to form and join trade unions in an atmosphere that is free of harassment, reprisals and intimidation; Trade union access agreements.
-Potential impacts Prevent: Draw up and publish a public policy commitment on freedom of association and collective bargaining signed at the most senior level; Conduct on-going human rights due diligence involving workers and trade unions; Provide right to unionise guarantees; - Educate management on freedom of association and collective bargaining 2.
-SUPPLY CHAIN AND BUSINES 2A.
-CONTRIBUTE to an adverse impact 46 Forced and excessive over-time in a factory which supplies electronics for more than one MNE (brand), without paying legal over-time rates. to stop or prevent some, but not all of the adverse impact by changing its own practices.
-Actual impacts Stop: Cease own harmful purchasing practices.
-Remedy: - Back-pay for illegally under-compensated overtime; - Reduction in working hours; nispos explain - Introduction of regular breaks.
-The Guidelines explain that contributing to an adverse impact means causing, facilitating or incentivising another entity to cause an adverse impact.
-It does not include minor contributions.
-Use and seek to increase leverage: Use leverage to ensure that the supplier changes its practices that contribute to the forced overtime; Also work collectively with other brands so as to increase leverage and help ensure that they amend their purchasing practices.
-Potential impacts Prevent: - Publish a human rights policy statement; - Embed human rights commitments across policies and procedures including purchasing practices; - Conduct human rights due diligence working with workers and trade unions; - Address low pay rates/support a living wage.
+Potential impacts Prevent: Draw up and publish a public policy commitment on freedom of association and collective bargaining signed at the most senior level; Conduct on-going human rights due diligence involving workers and trade unions; Provide right to unionise guarantees; Educate management on freedom of association and collective bargaining.
+2. SUPPLY CHAIN AND BUSINES S RELATIONSHIPS : INDIRI ECT IMPACTS Educate management of meedon of association and concerve ourganing.
+2A.
+CONTRIBUTE to an Forced and excessive The MNE is able Actual impacts adverse impact over-time in a factoryto stowhich suppliessomeelectronics for morethe acthan one MNE (brand),by ch to stop or prevent some, but not all of the adverse impact by changing its own practices.
+Stop: Cease own harmful purchasing practices.
+Remedy: Back-pay for illegally under-compensated overtime: Reduction in working hours; The Guidelines explain that contributing to an adverse impact means causing, facilitating or incentivising another entity to cause an ad- verse impact.
+It does contributing to an erse impact means sing, facilitating or entivising another into cause an ad- Introduction of regular breaks.
+Use and seek to increase leverage: Use leverage to ensure that the supplier changes its practices that contribute to the forced overtime; Also work collectively with other brands so as to increase leverage and help ensure that they amend their purchasing practices. not include minor con- tributions.
+Potential impacts Prevent: Publish a human rights policy statement; Embed human rights commitments across policies and procedures including purchasing practices; Conduct human rights due diligence working with workers and trade unions; Address low pay rates/support a living wage.
 2B.
 LINKED TO an adverse impact through its operations, products or services by a business relationship A retail company sources T-shirts from a supplier which also produces shoes.
 The shoe production involves child labour.
-The MNE neither causes nor contributes to child labour but is linked by a business relationship.
-Use and seek to increase leverage: Use leverage so that the supplier changes its harmful practices and stops using child labour; Consider disengaging/terminating the relationship if the supplier do not stop using child labour.
+The MNE neither causes nor contrib- utes to child labour but is linked by a busi- ness relationship.
+Use and seek to increase leverage: Use leverage so that the supplier changes its harmful practices and stops using child labour; Consider disengaging/terminating the relationship if the supplier does not stop using child labour.